 Research indicates that the CCR5 receptor is the “GPS” system of a cancer cell that promotes metastatic disease.
 Preclinical studies have shown that Leronlimab blocks the calcium channel signaling of the CCR5 receptor and has the potential to disable the GPS system.
 CCR5 inhibition may disrupt signaling and ultimately the spread of CCR5+ Circulating Tumor Cells (CTC’s).
 Current therapies are directed to the primary tumor, rather than the movement or spread of cancer in the bloodstream.
 Metastatic disease, not the primary tumor, is the cause of death in the vast majority of cancer patients.

 T regs play another critical role in the tumor microenvironment.
 T regs turn off the anti-tumor response.
-By blocking T regs, leronlimab turns the anti-tumor response back on to leverage the immune systems' natural ability to fight cancer.
+By blocking T regs, leronlimab has the potential to turn off the anti-tumor response back on to leverage the immune systems' natural ability to fight cancer.

 There is also an upregulation of the CCR5 receptor in malignant cell transformation, which enhances cellular invasion and endovascular migration.
 We believe there are many synergistic opportunities with leronlimab and traditional oncology treatments including chemotherapy, radiation, checkpoint inhibitors, CAR T immunotherapy, and PARP inhibitors in the fight against cancer.

 On November 23, 2018, CytoDyn received FDA approval of its IND submission and was allowed to initiate a Phase 1b/2 clinical trial for metastatic triple-negative breast cancer (mTNBC) patients.
 On February 20, 2019, CytoDyn announced that leronlimab was able to reduce by more than 98% the incidence of human breast cancer metastasis in a mouse xenograft model for cancer through six weeks with leronlimab (PRO 140).
 The temporal equivalency of the murine 6 weeks study may be up to 6 years in humans.
 In May 2019, the U.S. Food and Drug Administration (FDA) granted Fast Track designation for leronlimab (PRO 140) for use in combination with carboplatin for the treatment of patients with CCR5-positive mTNBC.
-On January 13, 2020, CytoDyn announced the filing for Breakthrough Therapy designation with the FDA for the use of leronlimab for the treatment of metastatic triple-negative breast cancer.
 On February 21, 2020, CytoDyn announced Institutional Review Board approval to initiate a Phase 2 basket trial for 22 solid tumor cancers.
-Initial results for oncology patients treated with leronlimab have shown a predictable, sustained response that has reduced the size of primary and metastatic tumors and reduced circulating tumor cells.